inbo/data-publication/datasets/visfauna-ijzer-occurrences/metadata.md

 ## Geographic coverage

-The river Yser, Flanders, Belgium.
-The Yser (Dutch: IJzer, French: Yser) is a river that originates in French Flanders (the north of France), enters the Belgian province of West Flanders and flows into the North Sea at the town of Nieuwpoort. (<http://en.wikipedia.org/wiki/Yser>)
+Riparian habitats along the river Yser in Flanders, Belgium.
+The river enters Belgium in the province of West Flanders and drains into the sea near the town of Nieuwpoort.

 ### Bounding box